swisscatplus/lab_doc.github.io/docs/IT/Agilent (except IMQTOF)/index.md

 This is the  Agilent(except IMQTOF) doc for IT

 We use the Agilent Sample Scheduler to send commands to instruments.
+The API to send commands to instruments are described in the repository : [API Agilent](https://github.com/swisscatplus/agilentapi){: .btn .btn-blue }
 Installed on srv3.

 {: .warning }